jamesr66a/onnx/docs/Operators.md

 ### <a name="Clip"></a><a name="clip">**Clip**</a>

-  Clip operator limits the given input within an interval.
-The interval is specified with arguments 'min' and 'max'.
-They default to numeric_limits::lowest() and numeric_limits::max() respectively.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: